 Missouri Tomato Conference

 Thursday & Friday, May 30 & 31, 2019

 George Washington Carver Farm, 3804 Bald Hill Road, Jefferson City, Missouri

 Thursday, May 30

 Registration - 8 to 8:45 am

 8:45-Welcome

 9:00 am - 10:00 - Successful Tomato Production with Plasticulture - Joe Kemble

 10:00 - 11:00 - Keeping a Healthy Environment in the Greenhouse - Rick Snyder

-11 - Noon - Top Tomato Diseases and Management - Joe Kemble
+- 11 Noon Top Tomato Diseases and Management Joe Kemble

-Noon - 1:00 pm - Lunch - Eat with an Expert - Join one of the presenters for a discussion during lunch
+- Noon 1:00 pm Lunch Eat with an Expert Join one of the presenters for a discussion during lunch

-1:00 - 2:00 pm - Concurrent Sessions
+- 1:00 3:00 pm Concurrent Sessions

 Track 1: Field Tomatoes -

+Farmer presentation -

 Tips on managing irrigation-David Middleton

 How to Build a Caterpillar Tunnel-Shon Bishop

 Track 2: Greenhouse and High Tunnel tomatoes

+Farmer presentation -

 Humidity Control - Rick Snyder

 Issues with heaters in a greenhouse-Rick Snyder

-2:00 - 2:45 - Farmer presentation

-3:00 - 3:30 - Herbicide contamination issues with greenhouse and field tomatoes - James Quinn

 3:30 - 4:30 - Powdery Mildew on Tomatoes & Approaches for Management-David Trinklein

-4:30 - 5:30 - Keeping 'Em Fresh-Optimizing Shelf Life for Your Tomatoes -Joe Kemble
+4:30 - 5:30 - Keeping 'Em Fresh-Optimizing Shelf Life for Your Tomatoes - Joe Kemble

 Friday, May 31

-9:00 am - 12:30 - Farm tours and on-farm demonstrations led by our presenters & other experts at Trinklein Greenhouses and Pierpont Farms.
+8:30 am - 12:30 - Farm tours and on-farm demonstrations led by our presenters & other experts at two area farms with field & protected tomato crops

 • All presentations subject to change.

-Presenters Dr. Rick Snyder, Mississippi State University - Dr. Snyder is Extension/Research Professor at the Truck Crops Experiment Station in Crystal Springs, MS. His educational back ground includes a B.S. from the University of Connecticut, an M.S. from Ohio State University, and Ph.D. from Cornell University, all in horticulture.
+Presenters Dr. Rick Snyder, Mississippi State University - Dr. Snyder is Extension/Research Professor at the Truck Crops Experiment Station in Crystal Springs, MS.

+His educational background includes a B.S. from the University of Connecticut, an M.S. from Ohio State University, and Ph.D. from Cornell University, all in horticulture.
 His areas of specialty include commercial production of greenhouse tomatoes and other vegetables, as well field vegetables.
 He coordinates the very popular annual Fall Flower & Garden Fest at the experiment station, which draws 5,000 visitors each fall.
 Dr. Snyder hosts the well-known Mississippi Greenhouse Tomato Short Course, now in its 28th year, and is a highly sought speaker on all aspects of greenhouse tomato production.
-He has been a greenhouse columnist for American Vegetable Grower Magazine for 25 years, and also a monthly columnist for Mississippi Gardener Magazine.

 Dr. Joe Kemble, Auburn University - Dr. Kemble is Extension Vegetable Specialist & Professor at Auburn University, AL. He is the senior editor of the annual Vegetable Crop

 Handbook for the Southeastern US, and works extensively with all aspects of tomato production.
 His educational background includes degrees from University of Delaware and North Carolina State University.
-Dr. Kemble's research program focuses on use of cover crops and reduced tillage for vegetable production, nutrient management, double cropping using plasticulture.
+Dr. Kemble's research program focuses on use of cover crops and reduced tillage for vegetable production, nutrient manage ment, double cropping using plasticulture.
 His extension appointment includes work with farms of all sizes in solving production problems, developing irrigation and fertigation schedules, improving cultural practices, designing irrigation systems, and encouraging vegetable growers to try new or different ideas and alternative crops through on-farm research and demonstrations.
 Dr. David Trinklein is an Associate Professor of Plant Sciences and State Floriculture Specialist in the College of Agriculture, Food and Natural Resources at the University of Missouri.
 He teaches courses in greenhouse management, herbaceous ornamental plants, high tunnel vegetable production, and undergraduate seminar.
 His extension responsibilities includes greenhouse management.
 His research interests include high tunnel technology and sustainable production.